A measure of job prospects in the U.S. rose in April, indicating the world’s largest economy will continue to create jobs.

 At Industrial Builders Inc., Paul Diederich plans to boost payrolls about 10 percent this year.

-A measure of job prospects in the U.S. fell in January for the first time in four months as more Americans said jobs were harder to get.
+A measure of employment prospects in the U.S. improved in October for the first time in three months as fewer Americans said jobs were harder to get.